jlink/property-based-testing-in-kotlin/docs/README.md

 checks = 463                  | # of not rejected calls
 ```

-Conclusion: Be careful with assumptions that might throw away many generated samples.
+Conclusion: Be careful with assumptions that throw away (too) many generated samples.

 ### Combining Generators